Tykok/PokeAPI-Kotlin/docs/mkdocs-markdown/methods.md

 To use the methods, you need to import `PokeApi` class.
 Next, you can use the `get` methods to fetch data from the [pokeapi.co][pokeapi].

-You need to give the entity type as a generic parameter to the `get()` methods.
-The available entity types are available in the `fr.tykok.pokeapi.entity` package, all the documentation are given in the `API Resource` section of this website.
+You need to give the entities type as a generic parameter to the `get()` methods.
+The available entities types are available in the `fr.tykok.pokeapi.entities` package, all the documentation are given in the `API Resource` section of this website.

 All entities used to call a specific endpoint and is used to map the response of the endpoint.
-Each entity are described in the entities section.
+Each entities are described in the entities section.

-Finally, you need to give an `id`, the `name`, or the `limit` of the list to get the entity or the list of entities given in the generic parameter.
+Finally, you need to give an `id`, the `name`, or the `limit` of the list to get the entities or the list of entities given in the generic parameter.
 All parameters for the `get()` method are described below.